 Finding Off-Campus Housing

 Colgate does not assist students with securing private, off-campus living accommodations and does not endorse any particular landlord.
+Colgate does not have responsibilities or involvement with any portion of an off-campus lease.

 Submit Confirmation of Off-Campus Residence

 Students accepted to the off-campus housing program must report their off-campus residence to the University through submission of a signed lease.
-If you do not wish to share a signed lease with the University, please do not accept the Private Off-Campus Housing approval.
+If you do not wish to share a signed lease with the University, do not accept the Private Off-Campus Housing approval.
 Acceptance is contingent on having a signed lease for every student living in a private, off-campus residence.

 Changing Roommate Groupings